How prepared is your household for an emergency?

 An emergency kit should not only have all your essentials but should be able to sustain you and your family for 72 hours.
 Ideally, it can be packed into a few duffle bags so family members can easily carry them should you need to leave your home.

-• Bottled Water.
-Each person in your household should have two litres of water per day.
+• Bottled water.
+Each person in your household should have access to two litres of water per day.
 It’s important to remain hydrated.
 Small bottles are best as they’re easier to store and carry.

-• Food.
-Your emergency kit must have food that won’t spoil.
-Canned food, energy bars, and dried foods will do the trick.
+• Food for your family and your pets.
+Your emergency kit must have shelf-stable food that won’t spoil, like canned food, energy bars, and dried foods.
 Remember to replace the food once a year.
-A manual can opener should be included to open canned food items, as well as a few utensils.
+A manual can-opener should be included, as well as a few utensils.
+Don’t forget to include extra food and treats for your pets.

 • Extra set of car and house keys.
-Keep an extra pair of keys in your kit which will save you from having to try and find yours if there’s a power outage.
+Keep a spare set of keys in your kit so you’re not fumbling around in the dark for them if there’s a late-night power outage.

 • Small change.
 Keep some money in your kit (change and small bills are best).

 • Battery-powered or crank radio.
-Radios keep you updated and in the loop in terms of what’s going on in your area.
+A radio can keep you updated and in the loop in terms of what’s going on in your area.

 • Basic hand tools.
 Tools such as a hammer, scissors, screwdrivers, pliers, and a pocketknife are useful to have on hand.
 You never know when you might need to use them.